 - schistosomiasis

-Reduce your risk from water or foodborne diseases
+Reduce your risk from water- or food-borne diseases

-- avoid fresh salads and raw vegetables
+- fresh salads and raw vegetables

 Contact, droplet and airborne diseases